Acupuncture

 Gua Sha

-Both cupping and gua sha are recognizable from the red or purple discoloration and dots that are left after their use.
+Both cupping and gua sha are recognizable from the red or purple discoloration and dots after treatment.
+This is simply stagnant blood that has been stuck in your tissues.

 Do I Need Gua Sha?